Archaeological area of Venosa

 The archaeological area contains the monumental remains of the Latin colony of Venusia (founded in 291 BC) from the republican period to the medieval age .
 There are large public complexes, such as the thermal plant built in the first century.
 AD and renovated until the third century.
 AD, the residential districts, including a domus with mosaics , a block delimited by two paved road axes.
 The majestic backdrop of the itinerary is the Abbey of the Holy Trinity , fully restored making the various construction phases legible: from the Roman imperial domus to the paleochristian episcopal complex, to the Benedictine abbey dating back to the Norman era.

-Among the successive interventions we note the new location, in the sixteenth century, the tomb of Robert Guiscard and his brothers.
-Both from the park which apse of the church is accessed all'Incompiuta, an ecclesial plant built in Norman times and never brought to completion.
-The expansion of the park provides for the integration with the adjacent archaeological areas where there are visible the amphitheater and the Christian catacombs and Jewish.
+Among the subsequent interventions, the new arrangement, in the sixteenth century, of the tomb of Roberto il Guiscardo and his brothers should be noted.
+Both from the park and from the apse of the church you can access the Incompiuta, an ecclesial structure built in the Norman era and never completed.
+The extension of the park provides for integration with the adjacent archaeological areas where the amphitheater and the Christian and Jewish catacombs are visible.